 Currently I am offering in-person and/ or online appointments for individuals and couples.
 I offer short-term or more open-ended psychotherapy depending on what we agree would be most helpful.
 Feel free to get in touch, or ask any questions and we can take it from there.
 Client confidentiality will be respected at all times.

 I have experience delivering Cognitive Behavioural Therapy (CBT) and Counselling Psychology in NHS Primary Care (GP surgery) and NHS services for severe and enduring emotional difficulties.
 I also have substantial experience working with drug and alcohol addictions with individuals and via groups.
 I have been a psychotherapist for respected community based organisations such as Mind.
 I have worked with clients over short-term as well as providing long-term psychotherapy (24 weeks plus).
 I have extensive experience working in private practice.

 During my clinical work I have supported adult and adolescent clients with psychological difficulties ranging from anxiety, depression, low self-esteem, anger management, addictions, phobias, assertiveness, perfectionism, health anxiety, chronic illness, sleep problems to relationship issues, struggles with life transitions and more.

 I have a Post-graduate Diploma in Psychology and a Certificate in Professional Development: Counselling Skills.
 I have a Doctorate in Counselling Psychology.

-I am member of the British Association for Counselling and Psychotherapy (MBACP) and the British Psychological Society (CPsychol).
+I am a member of the British Psychological Society (CPsychol).
 I am registered with the Health and Care Professions Council (HCPC).
 I adhere to a strict code of ethics and principles for approved professional practice.
 I receive regular clinical supervision for my client work and I am professionally insured for practice.

 Areas of counselling I deal with